 2. Is it easier to get into Yale through Single-Choice Early Action or Regular Decision?

-Historically, the early round has a higher acceptance rate.
-For the Class of 2030, Yale admitted 779 students out of 7,140 SCEA applicants, an acceptance rate of 10.91%.
-By comparison, the Regular Decision acceptance rate for the Class of 2029 was 3.81%.
+Historically, the early round carries a higher acceptance rate.
+For the Class of 2030, Yale admitted 779 students out of 7,140 SCEA applicants for a 10.91% acceptance rate, which is more than three times higher than the 3.24% rate for RD.
 That said, early applicants are often among the strongest in the pool.

 3. How hard is it to transfer to Yale?

 Transferring to Yale is extremely competitive.
-For Fall 2024, 30 out of 2,055 transfer applicants were admitted, a 1.46% acceptance rate.
-This is significantly lower than the first-year acceptance rate.
+For Fall 2025, 45 out of 1,747 transfer applicants were admitted, a 2.58% acceptance rate, well below the first-year rate.

 4. What are my chances of getting off Yale’s waitlist?

 Waitlist admission depends on enrollment yield in a given year.
-For the Class of 2028, Yale admitted 23 students from the waitlist out of 773 offered a spot.
+For the Class of 2029, Yale admitted 32 students from the waitlist out of 944 offered a spot and 738 who confirmed.
 Movement is typically limited.

 5. Why is Yale’s acceptance rate so low?